kyledionneclark/vancouvertoothpaste/README.md

 Also included is a matrix of functional claims for each of the 112 different toothpastes sold by the major three toothpaste companies in Downtown Vancouver.

 ## Geography + Retail Locations
 The sample area extends from MacDonald Street to the West, 16th Ave to the South, Knight St/Clark Drive to the East and Burrard Inlet to the North.
 This area includes the neighborhoods of Kitsilano, Fairview, Mount Pleasant, Strathcona, Kensington-Cedar Cottage, Downtown Eastside, Downtown, and the West End.

-* A GeoJSON file to be provided to map the sample area as well as individual neighborhoods.
+GeoJSON files are provided to map the sample area as well as individual neighborhoods.
+DowntownMetro.json is the total sample area and each neighborhood has their own file.

 The sample includes information from 8* retail chains that sell toothpaste and operate around Downtown Vancouver.
 These chains are (#locations): Shoppers Drug Mart(15), Rexall(3), London Drugs(7), T&T Supermarket(1), Save-On-Foods(2), Buy-Low Foods(1), Costco(1) and Nesters Market(2).
 A CSV file is provided  containing a store ID, store name, parent company, street address, location ID, latitude, longitude, elevation and rewards program information.